When Is Divorce Mediation The Right Choice?

 How Does Mediation Work?

 During family law mediation, both members of the divorcing couple participate.
 Parties can attend with attorneys present or on their own.
-Typically, we believe that the parties should have attorneys when they mediate.
-This will allow you to consult with your attorney regarding all matters and offers that arise in mediation.
-Most sessions last a few hours and many divorce settlements are reached after just a few sessions.
+Attorney representation can allow you to ask questions and get an insightful perspective before agreeing to terms with the other party.
+Most sessions last a few hours, and many divorce settlements are reached after just a few sessions.

 Who Qualifies To Be An Early Neutral Evaluator?

-In order to be an evaluator in the financial early neutral evaluation (FENE) and social early neutral evaluation (SENE) processes, he or she must be a certified mediator.
-Our attorneys have the proper certifications to not only act as neutral mediators, but handle FENE and SENE matters.
+In order to be an evaluator in the financial early neutral evaluation (FENE) and social early neutral evaluation (SENE) processes, one must be a certified mediator.
+Our attorneys have the proper certifications to not only act as neutral mediators but also to handle FENE and SENE matters.

 Contact Our Office Today